Current Travel Restriction Guidelines and Processes

 - The e-credit is issued in the name of the traveler regardless of the manner in which the travel was paid.

 - Name changes on tickets usually incur a fee of $100-150 and are not waived by most airlines.
-However, due to COVID-19, most airlines have waived the change fee on flights until December 31, 2020.

 - An e-credit typically requires travel to occur within a year of the original ticket purchase date.
 This should be verified with the airline when rebooking travel arrangements.